Discover 6 of the Best Ecommerce Software to Help You Build a Successful Online Store

 The first step is to think about how technically confident you are.
-If you’re a master coder, then self-hosted solutions like Magento will give you more flexibility and you can configure the cart as you wish (head back to our discussion on the best self-hosted ecommerce software).
+If you’re a master coder, then self-hosted solutions like Magento will give you more flexibility and you can configure the cart as you wish.

 What if you are a beginner or intermediate user, not comfortable with code, or want to quickly and easily set up an online store and start selling?
 Hosted ecommerce solutions like Shopify are your best option.